Lightspeed Welcomes Retail Innovators, Hospitality Heroes and Golf Trendsetters

 - With six shops across the United Kingdom using Lightspeed Retail, Bath House are on a mission to make their artisan fragrances and natural skincare as sustainable as possible.

-The Spice & Tea Exchange, a gourmet spice and herb retailer, is all about bringing elevated flavors to consumers.
+- The Spice and Tea Exchange, a gourmet spice and herb retailer, is all about bringing elevated flavors to consumers.
 They’ve chosen Lightspeed’s flagship retail offering in over 80 locations across the United States.

 - For three generations (since 1899, to be exact) Seroogy’s has helped make special occasions extra delicious with their homemade, hand-dipped chocolates.
 Based in Wisconsin, they’re now using Lightspeed’s flagship retail offering.